Close shave: Jet Airways plane hits catering van in Delhi airport

 A Jet Airways plane, with 133 people on-board, hit a parked catering vehicle at the Delhi airport on Sunday night, officials said.

-No one was injured in the incident that took place around 8 pm when the Jet airways flight, coming from Dubai, arrived at the Terminal 3 of the Indira Gandhi International (IGI) Airport here, they said.
+No one was injured in the incident that took place around 8 pm when the Jet Airways flight, coming from Dubai, arrived at the Terminal 3 of the Indira Gandhi International (IGI) Airport here, they said.

 The aircraft was moving towards its designated parking bay when its right wing hit a catering vehicle of service provider Taj Sats which was stationed on the nearby lane at the terminal, airport sources said.